Home White Collar Crimes Procurement Fraud

 Werksman Jackson & Quinn LLP has earned a national reputation for vigorously defending our clients.
 Our firm has been featured on CNN, Fox News, CBS News, CNBC, and the BBC.

-We’ll apply our legal expertise to protect your freedom and do everything possible to get the charges against you dismissed.
-Call (213) 688-0460 to learn more today.
+We’ll apply our legal experience to protect your freedom and do everything possible to get the charges against you dismissed.
+Call a Los Angeles procurement fraud defense attorney at (213) 688-0460 to learn more today.